heziq/168-Final-Report/README.md

 At this position where diffuse happen, use `k_nearest_neighbor` function in builtin `kdtree` library to find the k nearest photons of this position.

-Then for every photon in the neighbor list, add their contribution to the total output flux.
+Then for every photon in the neighbor list, add their contribution to the total output flux, and combine them with direct light contributions.

 ## Possible Reason of Fail